Karimi-Lab/ChAsE/README.md

 * Set construction based on presence/absence of signal.
 * Ability to compare different clusterings via set operations.
 * Exporting results for downstream analysis or as high quality images for publications.

+Please check the [official website](chase.cs.univie.ac.at) for updated documentation and video tutorials.

 ## Quick Start